pladee42/sycophancy/README.md

-# Zero - Zero Clutter
+# Zero - Assistants that align with you.

 **Zero** - Because sometimes you need an AI that tells you what you need to hear, not just what you want to hear.